SlavaMuhtarjants/Pauer.Weather/README.md

 ## Architecture

-The solution follows a layered architecture with a clear separation of concerns:
+The solution follows the Clean Architecture with a clear separation of concerns:

 ### Pauer.Weather.UI
 The Blazor Server web application and composition root.
 Configures dependency injection, registers all application services, sets up Serilog logging.